uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 <h3> Add s3 'raw' data storage credentials to your VM </h3>
 Now you'll need to add your storage credentials to your analysis VM.
 Details on getting your credentials from the [Bionimbus storage portal](https://bionimbus-pdc.opensciencedatacloud.org/storage/) are outlined in the [data contribution section](/user-guide/data-contribution/) of this documentation.
 If you are only accessing data and did not contribute, please follow those directions to acquire your keys using the Oauth you provided in [Step 1](#1-send-credentials-and-get-welcome-email) of the Data Access section.

 If you did contribute data you should use an existing key.
-They will still have "read/write" permission to your project folder, but will also have permission to "read" other data in the BloodPAC commons.
+They will still have "read/write" permission to your project folder, but will also have permission to "read" other data in the Gen3 commons.
 If you submitted multiple projects and have multiple keys, all will have the same "read" permissions for data - it only matters which one you pick if you still intend to write data to your project folder from your VM.

 As a reminder, the command to setup a profile is:
 `aws configure --profile <CREATE YOUR PROFILE NAME>`